Rhode Island Bail and Probation Violation Lawyer

 And, of course, if the commission of a new crime is the basis for the violation, the defendant will be separately sentenced for that crime if eventually convicted.

 The prosecution has a much lighter burden in violation hearings, which means that your attorney has a much tougher job.
 Evidence rules are less strict and the prosecution does not, many defendants are surprised to learn, have to prove the violation “beyond a reasonable doubt.”
 All the prosecution needs to do is satisfy the judge to a reasonable degree of certainty that a violation occurred.
 In fact, the claim that the defendant committed another crime while on bail or probation can serve as a violation, even if the defendant is ultimately not found guilty of the second crime.

 Prosecutors often use this advantageous position when it comes to proof to pressure defendants to accept some form of plea bargain.
 In other words, if you are accused of having violated your bail or probation by committing another crime, the prosecution can try to coerce you to plead guilty to the new crime in exchange for going easy on the violation claim.

 It is crucial that anyone accused of violating bail or probation get the help of an experienced Rhode Island criminal defense attorney immediately upon being accused of the violation.
 Hearings tend to be held quickly and offer far less protection to defendants than they get at a criminal trial.
 Delays in getting legal assistance can handicap your lawyer’s ability to present your side of the case, and to point out any flaws in the claims made by the prosecutor.

-East Greenwich, Rhode Island, criminal defense attorney Stephanie A. Murphy has 11 years of experience successfully defending people accused of violating bail or probation in Rhode Island.
-If your freedom is on the line, call the Law Offices of Stephanie A. Murphy today for your free consultation.
+East Greenwich, Rhode Island criminal defense attorney, Stefanie A. Murphy, has 11 years of experience successfully defending people accused of violating bail or probation in Rhode Island.
+If your freedom is on the line, call the Law Offices of Stefanie A. Murphy today for questions of a free case consultation.